cuhassle/e2ev2/README.md

 # e2ev2
-An end to end encryption tool in a single html file. (e2ev2 stands for End 2 End v2. v1 was vibecoded and I am ashamed to admit so.)
+An end to end encryption tool in a single html file. (e2ev2 stands for End 2 End v2. v1 was vibecoded.)

 # How to use
 Exchange your public key with whoever you are chatting with.
-After that type your message and press encrypt to encrypt and decrypt to... decrypt.
+After that, everything is self explanatory.

 Optionally:
 [Click Here to Go to Website](https://cuhassle.github.io/e2ev2/e2ev2.html)

 # Note
-This has NO backend whatsoever so you will have to use an already existing backend like google chat.
-This project was originally intended to be used to securely send messages on google chat.
+This has NO backend whatsoever.

 # PS
 This is NOT completely safe.
-One problem with the web is that any browser extension can spy on you while you are typing.
+Browser Extensions and quantum computers will probably be able to spy on u.

 # How it Works
-(For the 1 person who actually cares) This uses the elliptical curve diffie hellman algorithm to exchange a key which is then used for AES-GCM symmetric encryption.
+Who even cares.
+(Just read code)

 # TODO
-I should: add double ratchet algorithm (changes the shared secret every time), add message history, add ability to close chats
+too lazy to work on this

 # Credits
 Me, somebody on [TN](https://discord.gg/unblock) named [gkgoat](https://github.com/gkgoat1) for support (THANK YOU SO MUCH).
-Also whoever made the crypto api and these functions: arrayBufferToBase64 base64ToArrayBuffer

 # GUARANTEED NO VIBECODING OR AI.
-(Clearly its not vibecoded, look at commits, SCARATEK.)
+(Clearly its not vibecoded, look at commits.)